igorservo159/igorservo159/README.md

 ## Hi there, my name is Igor! 👋

 I'm a Computer Engineering student from Natal, RN, Brazil 🇧🇷.
 I like to know how things work under the hood, from algorithms to system performance.
-And I am very interested in everything about **Python**, **Data Science**, **AI**.
+And I am very interested in everything about **Python**, **Data Science** and **AI**.

 ## 📘 I've worked on:
 - A scientific project implementing an [optimized Periodic Plus Smooth Decomposition algorithm](https://github.com/igorservo159/optimized-periodic-smooth-decomposition) for removing boundary artifacts on 2D FFTs.